unoplatform/uno.extensions/doc/Learn/Markup/HowTo-CustomMarkupProject-VisualStates.md

 		    )
     ```

-    We will change the navigationButton (the same that has been Assign for control the Navigation) and will the Background Color now.
+    We will change the navigationButton (the same that has been assigned for controlling the navigation) and change its background color now.
     And change the value of the Width of the Button that will be used on the EventHandler.
     You can add the Button before the `new SampleUserControl()`.